Army Reserve Best Squad Competition 2024 - Tactical Combat Casualty Care Lane

 |0

-This work, Army Reserve Best Squad Competition 2024 - Tactical Combat Casualty Care Lane [Image 4 of 4], by SSG Scott Griffin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve Best Squad Competition 2024 - Tactical Combat Casualty Care Lane [Image 4 of 4], by SGT Megan Fischer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.